barseghyanartur/django-rest-framework-tricks/ADVANCED_USAGE_EXAMPLES.rst

             'company_website',
         )

+        # List the fields for `ContactInformationSerializer` nested
-        # This does not cause a model change
+        # serializer.
+This does not cause a model change.
         contact_information = NestedProxyField(
             'personal_contact_information',
             'business_contact_information',